 The school recognises that there are additional barriers to recognising abuse and neglect in this group of pupils.
-These barriers include, but are not limited to:
+These barriers can include, but are not limited to:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the pupil's condition without further exploration. - These pupils being more prone to peer group isolation or bullying (including prejudicebased bullying) than other pupils. - The potential for pupils with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in managing or reporting these challenges.
+Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the pupil's condition without further exploration.

+- These pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils. - The potential for pupils with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in managing or reporting these challenges. - A different cognitive understanding and being unable to understand the difference between fact or fiction in online content.